Tremon Smith

-Tremon Smith (born July 20, 1996) is an American professional football cornerback and kickoff returner for the Houston Texans of the National Football League (NFL).
-He played college football for the Central Arkansas Bears, and was selected by the Kansas City Chiefs in the sixth round of the 2018 NFL draft.
-He has also played in the NFL for the Green Bay Packers, Indianapolis Colts, and Denver Broncos.
+Tremon Smith (born July 20, 1996) is an American professional football player for the Houston Texans of the National Football League (NFL).
+He played college football at cornerback for the Central Arkansas Bears, and was selected by the Kansas City Chiefs in the sixth round of the 2018 NFL draft.
+He is most notable for playing on special teams as a kick returner.
+Tremon played in for the Green Bay Packers, Indianapolis Colts, and Denver Broncos.

 Early life

 Smith attended Saks High School in Saks, Alabama, where he played high school football.
 Smith led the team to the AHSAA Class 4A semi-finals at quarterback, safety, kick returner, and punt returner, in 2013.

 College career

 Smith played college football at Central Arkansas.
 In 2017, Smith had 41 tackles and five interceptions, earning him a selection as a third-team Football Championship Subdivision All-American.
 In his four years at Central Arkansas, Smith had 15 interceptions.